noob4ik/tutorials/dice-game/README.md

 }
 ```

 Finally, we have `main` function that receives json as string, process it by `do_request` and returns back also a json as string.

+Also there is [`lib.rs.full`](backend/src/lib.rs.full) file that contains full working code.

 ### Compiling to WebAssembly